mtds/pxe_srv/README.md

 # start the service for development and testing in foreground
 >>> $PXESRV_PATH/pxesrv -p 4567
 ```

-By default the response to all clients is redirected to [`$PXESRV_ROOT/default`](public/default) (i.e. a iPXE menu configuration).
-Unless a symbolic link in the directory `$PXESRV_ROOT/link/` called like the IP-address of the client node references another configuration file.

 Use [Qemu][03] to start a local VM with PXE boot enabled (cf. [var/aliases/qemu.sh][04]):